wut-dev/docs/security.md

 ---

 # Security
-Wut.Dev is a client-side platform for viewing, managing, and debugging AWS security policies, controls, and access issues related to AWS Organization Service Control Policies (SCPs), IAM policies, and resource policies..
-To do this, Wut.Dev uses read-only access to take a limited snapshot of the metadata of your Organization structure, accounts, IAM principals, and policies.
+Wut.Dev is a read-only, privacy-focused, client-side resource explorer and debugging tool for viewing your AWS resources.
+There are no ads, trackers, analytics, or third-party hosted libraries.
+The AWS JavaScript SDK is used to make API calls directly to AWS from your browser.
+Wut.Dev has no API; you are browsing a static site.
+You can verify this by opening your browser's network panel and monitoring the network requests.

 The AWS JavaScript SDK is used to make these API calls directly to AWS from your browser.
 Wut.Dev has no API; you are browsing a static site.
 You can verify this by opening your browser's network panel and monitoring the network requests.

+## Summary
+We collect as little information as possible to provide this service and have engineered it to work entirely within your browser, without any server-side components or dependencies that would require us to store or process your data.

 ## Credential Management
-When you enter your AWS credentials (access key, secret, and session token) on Wut.Dev, Wut.Dev assigns them to in-memory variables.
-This means that when the page is refreshed, or the tab is closed, the credentials are lost and must be re-entered.

-Optionally, Wut.Dev can cache your credentials in your browser's local storage so that they persist after a page refresh.
+When you enter your AWS credentials (access key, secret, and session token) on wut.dev, they are cached in your browser's local storage so that they persist after a page refresh.
 Credentials are never sent elsewhere, and are used solely by the AWS SDK to sign API calls made to AWS endpoints.

 ## AWS Permissions

+Wut.Dev uses the identity of the credentials you enter, meaning it has whatever AWS permissions belong to that IAM entity.
+Picture it as the AWS CLI, just in your browser.

-The IAM entity you create for wut.dev must have access to the following AWS APIs in your Organization management account.
+For Organization-related features, the IAM entity you create for wut.dev must have access to the following AWS APIs in your Organization management account.
 We recommend using `organizations:list*` and `organizations:describe*`.

 * `organizations:listAccountsForParent`
 * `organizations:listTagsForResource`